Apple System Design Interview: What the Bar Tests at Each Level

 How the Bar Shifts by Level

-ICT4 is widely considered a terminal level at Apple.
-Many strong engineers spend their entire careers there.
+Many strong engineers stay at ICT4 for their entire Apple career, since promotion to ICT5 requires scope above the role itself.
 At ICT4, you pass by completing a solid design.
 At ICT5, you pass by demonstrating that you see the whole problem space, including the parts the interviewer never mentioned.

 The Apple staff software engineer interview guide goes deep on what the ICT5 loop expects specifically.